 Emergency Management Internship

 Practical work experience in emergency management/public safety through placement in a governmental agency or program, non-governmental provider, or private sector organization whose mission is emergency preparedness, response, and recovery.
 Permission of program faculty required.
-3 Credits (0 Lecture - 15 Lab) Prerequisite(s): BEM101 and BEM210 and BEM215 and BEM220.
+3 Credits (0 Lecture - 15 Internship) Prerequisite(s): BEM101 and BEM210 and BEM215 and BEM220.
 Corequisite(s): BEM495.

 Emergency Management Capstone